-While Europe, Australia and the US are usually considered quite gay- and queer-friendly, there are other places in the world that might surprise you with their welcoming attitudes.
-Each of these destinations stands out in its own unique way.
+While Europe, Australia, and the US are usually considered quite gay- and queer-friendly, there are other places in the world that might surprise you with their welcoming attitudes.
+Each of these destinations stands out in its own unique way

 Pride parades of São Paulo, Brazil

 São Paulo Pride saw its humble beginnings in 1997 with some 2,000 participants and has since grown into supposedly the largest and best pride event of the year.
-Over the last couple of years, the number of participants to the event has consistently been around five million.
+Over the last couple of years, the number of participants in the event has consistently been around five million.

 All over the world, pride is not only a celebration of love and acceptance but it’s also a time to be merry.
 Even though the parade itself is the highlight of the festival, there are many accompanying events taking place in the weeks leading up to the parade, such as concerts, talks, performances, exhibitions, and countless more.